course-dprep/Formula1-event-on-Airbnb-prices/README.md

 # Research question
 How do Formula 1 race weekends influence the (price, reviews) on Airbnb?

+How do Formula 1 race weekends influence the price on Airbnb?

+# Motivation

+We expect that the prices of listings on Airbnb will increase in the weekend when there is a Formula 1 race because the demand will increase and thus the hosts of the Airbnb can charge a higher price for their listings.
+The data of the following cities will be used to test the research question:
+-	Melbourne
+-	Barcelona
+-	Montreal

 # Example of reproducible research workflow